-This Policy Proposal reflects the results of a 3 year international research program undertaken by the Ocean Policy Research Foundation (OPRF), the Australian National Centre for Ocean Resources and Security (ANCORS) at the University of Wollongong and their contributing technical partners which has identified a range of globally interlinked issues whose resolution is fundamental to the future sustainability and development of small islands.
-Its purpose is to draw the attention of the international community to the need for more effective approaches to addressing these growing problems.
+This Policy Proposal reflects the results of a 3 year international research program undertaken by the Ocean Policy Research Foundation (OPRF), the Australian National Centre for Ocean Resources and Security (ANCORS) at the University of Wollongong and their contributing technical partners, followed by a second phase of the research undertaken by OPRF, ANCORS and their contributing technical partners.
+This research has identified a range of globally interlinked issues whose resolution is fundamental to the future sustainability and development of small islands.
+Its purpose is to draw the attention of the international community to the need for more effective means to address these growing problems, especially the use of precautionary and ecosystem based approaches.
 This research has focused on the Pacific Ocean, where many islands are found and vast areas of the ocean fall under the jurisdiction of island States.

-The research and recommendations are focused on the characteristics of islands, acknowledging islands and their surrounding ocean as unified areas, and considering how to conserve and manage them.
-The results are being shared to support sustainable development of island societies and appropriate development, exploitation and conservation of the ocean through cooperation and collaboration between island States and the international community.
+The research and recommendations are focused on the characteristics of islands, acknowledging islands and their surrounding ocean as unified areas and considering how to conserve and manage them.
+The results are being shared to support discussion on the Third International Conference on SIDS in 2014 as well as the Sustainable Development Goals, in the hopes of fostering sustainable development of island societies and the exploitation and conservation of the ocean through cooperation and collaboration between island States and the international community.